NEC Prep Classes

 Imagination begins at NEC Prep.

-Piano Seminars
+Piano Seminar

 NEC Prep’s Piano Seminars, led by Angel Ramon Rivera and Konstantinos Papadakis, offer spaces for pianists to interact in a group setting to learn and perform together.
 Students develop their skills through frequent recitals, special projects, guest speakers, and master classes within each level.